 Iritis Caused by Neurosyphilis

 A 43-year-old man presents with left eye irritation that has been present for about 2 weeks.
-He denies trauma, headache, eye discharge, fever, cough or vomiting, but does have some mild photophobia and slightly blurred vision that doesn’t seem to clear when he blinks.
+He denies trauma, headache, eye discharge, fever, cough, and vomiting, but does have some mild photophobia and slightly blurred vision that does not seem to clear when he blinks.
 He has had similar symptoms twice in the past 2 years and was told that he had conjunctivitis both times.
 He took antibiotic drops, which resolved the symptoms after each episode.

 Currently, a coworker is taking medication for “pink eye.”